Course-bigDataAndML/MLCourse-2324/README.md

 ## Schedule:

 UPDATE
-- Nov 18th-22nd, for two hours/day, 10-12 - Aula Wataghin
+- Nov 18th-22nd, for two hours/day, 10-12 - Aula Wataghin (except for Nov.
+19th when we'll be in Aula Fubini at 14:00-16:00)
-- The exam will be on June 22nd (but can be turned in up to June 30th)
+- The exam will be on Nov 25 (but can be turned in up to Dec 10th)

 ## Hands-on session